scottinsactown/code4sac/README.md

 ## Readme contents:
 * Context
 * Execution Instructions
-* Assumptions Used to Produce Charts
+* Assumptions Used to Produce Charts  <br /><br />

 ![top_of_dash](images/HMIS_dash_top.JPG)

 ## Context

 A homeless management information system (HMIS) is a database used to aggregate data on homeless populations served across the United States.
 This repository contains the source Sacramento County HMIS data (\*plus a locally-created exit_destinations csv file), a Jupyter Notebook that loads the data into a PostgreSQL database, a flask API that then serves the data from the database, and finally a web based dashboard using HTML, CSS, and JavaScript.
 The dashboard includes interactive charts that allows users to explore homeless services program volumes, outcomes, and participant demographics.
-An explanation of assumptions made for chart plotting is also included at the bottom of this readme.
+An explanation of assumptions made for chart plotting is also included at the bottom of this readme.  <br /><br />
 ![mid_dash](images/HMIS_dash_middle.JPG)